How Often Should You Pump Your Septic Tank?

 Pumping Frequency by Tank Size and Household

-The size of your tank and number of people in your household are the primary factors determining pumping frequency.
+The size of your tank and the number of people in your household are the primary factors determining pumping frequency.
 Smaller households with larger tanks can go longer between services, while larger families with smaller tanks need more frequent attention.

 | Septic Tank Size | 1-2 People | 3 People | 4 People | 5 People |